ewenharrison/summarizer/README.md

 install.packages("dplyr")
 ```

+To install off-line (or in a Safe Haven), download the zip file and use `devtools::install_local()`.

 Main Features
 -------------

 ### 1. Summarise variables/factors by a categorical variable

 `summary.factorlist()` is a simple wrapper used to summarise any number of variables by a single categorical variable.
 This is usually "Table 1" of a study report.
+The categorical variable can have a maximum of five levels.

 ``` r
 library(summarizer)